 “No. I think you don’t understand the situation here at all.
 It would be wiser for someone who is…how should I put it…a rude bastard like you to leave.”

 “I am from the household of Rafflegasia.
-The second highest household in all of the Divine Race and her personal guardian.”
+The second-highest household in all of the Divine Race and her personal guardian.”

 “I don’t care about any Divine noble household.
 An asshole like you doesn’t deserve any respect.
-Let’s go, Berry.”

 Phil grabbed my hand, tugging me through the gate.
 I wanted to know how he was able to figure out the heavy dark magical air that no normal person or being could sense.
-I knew that Phil had excellent control on his magic, but so far the only two people in this world who had somehow sensed Phil’s potential was Elcro and the King.
+I knew that Phil had excellent control over his magic, but so far, the only two people in this world who had somehow sensed Phil’s potential was Elcro and the King.
 The king didn’t seem bothered by Phil, while Elcro did.
 Why was that?

 “Wait.”
 I pulled apart from him.

 I cleared my throat.
 “How can you tell?”
 I asked Elcro, searching his face for an answer.

 Elcro gave me a gentle smile.
 “Like I stated.
 I am from the household of the Rafflegaisa, we are known for our ability to check one’s hidden potential.
 The king only has the basic ability to sense strong people, but the Rafflegasia can see more.
 This demon in front of me is a bane to this world.”
 He pointed towards Phil.
 “It would be better that you die here and now to let this world be more at peace.”

 This meant he could see people’s stats or skills.
 I knew that there doesn’t seem to be many who can do what Elcro could do.